 Gathering Financial Donations

 The suggestions that follow are ideas for how to go about gathering financial donations and raising funds, either individually or as a group.
-A sample budget is included for financial planning.

 Ideas for Individuals